Athena (asteroid spacecraft)

-Athena is a proposed space mission that would perform a single flyby of asteroid 2 Pallas, the third largest asteroid in the Solar System.
+Athena was a proposed space mission that would have performed a single flyby of asteroid 2 Pallas, the third largest asteroid in the Solar System.

-If Athena is funded, it would share the launch vehicle with the Psyche and Janus spacecraft and fly its own trajectory for a Mars gravity assist to slingshot into the asteroid belt.
-It would take about two years to reach Pallas.
-The mission's principal investigator is Joseph O'Rourke, at Arizona State University.
+If Athena had been funded, it was planned to share the launch vehicle with the Psyche and Janus spacecraft and fly its own trajectory for a Mars gravity assist to slingshot into the asteroid belt.
+It would have taken about two years to reach Pallas.
+The mission's principal investigator was Joseph O'Rourke, at Arizona State University.

 The Athena spacecraft was examined in Category 1 of the 2018 NASA SIMPLEx competition and was eliminated before reaching Category 2; it will possibly be proposed at a later unknown time.
 The Athena mission was beaten by other mission concepts such as the TransOrbital TrailBlazer lunar orbiter.

 Objectives

-The science goals and objectives include:
+The science goals and objectives included: